nikkibp/Loan_Score_Calculation_Apache_spark_project/README.md

 Data Preprocessing:
 Perform data cleaning and transformation to handle missing values, outliers, and ensure data consistency.

-Feature engineering to create new variables that might contribute to a more accurate loan score.

 Loan Score Calculation:
 Implement algorithms and models to calculate loan scores based on the applicant's financial history, credit score, and other relevant features.